 All of this often makes it too difficult for construction firms to implement, and new buildings get constructed without charging facilities.
 Alternatively, facilities are added at the last moment, not planned correctly, and without a permit for additional power capacity.

 Another challenge is retrofitting older buildings in large cities.
-Doing such fits can involve extensive construction work and considerable cost for building owners.
+Doing such fits can involve extensive construction work and considerable costs for building owners.

 With around 50% of millennials having aspirations of owning an EV, residential real estate companies and developers need to start factoring sufficient charging stations into their building designs.
 Smart Charging facilities prove to be an attraction for new tenants, and this demand will help drive change.